Mary Bruins Allison: Kuwait

 Allison arrived in Kuwait City, Kuwait in 1934.
 In the beginning, she studied Arabic in the mornings and then worked at the mission.
 The hospital was built land by the Kuwait Bay that was provided by Shaikh Mubarak, who had invited the Arabian Mission to run a hospital in the city.

 Due to cultural constraints, Allison generally treated women.
-Her patients were of all social classes, from the richest woman who was her first patient, to the poorest Kuwaiti women originally from Iran.
+Her patients were of all social classes, from the richest woman who was her first patient, to the poorest women originally from Iran.
 Allison was required to first attend to the VIP, or aristocratic women, who she charged an extra fee for the convenience.

 It was a cultural norm for women to have their babies at their home or their mother's home, and professional medical attention was not sought unless there was a problem.
 This meant that when Allison handled deliveries, they were more likely to be due to prenatal complications.
 To treat these cases, Dr. Allison often needed to leave the hospital to make house calls.
 Some women died due to complications in their homes.
 Over time, more pregnant women went to the hospital for prenatal care and delivery.